The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 Quick and crafty, the Swashbuckler makes for a formidable duelist and is able to easily outmaneuver their opponents.

 Ahoy me hearties!
+Set sail!

 What is the Swashbuckler Rogue in D&D 5e?

-These rogues focus heavily on combat and perform particularly well when fighting enemies one-on-one.
+Swashbuckler Rogues focus heavily on combat and perform particularly well when fighting enemies one-on-one.
 As talented fencers, their agility lets them expertly dart around their opponents as they make quick and decisive strikes.

-The Swashbuckler’s Role in the Party
+Role in the Party

-The Swashbuckler Rogue in D&D 5e combines the Rogue’s damage output with a level of mobility that also makes them a bit of a defensive powerhouse!
+The Swashbuckler Rogue subclass in D&D 5e combines the Rogue’s damage output with a level of mobility that also makes them a bit of a defensive powerhouse!

 This means that a Swashbuckler Rogue can focus on keeping a high-threat enemy busy while their party cleans up the rest of the field.
 Once that’s done, if the Swashbuckler’s adversary is still standing, the party can dogpile them!

-Swashbuckler Rogue Abilities
+Swashbuckler Rogue Features 5e

-Fancy Footwork
+Fancy Footwork (Level 3)

 The Swashbuckler is built for skirmishing and the Fancy Footwork ability at level 3 really highlights this.